 Needless to say, faced with this liability, a prospective buyer of a house discovering that sidewalk maintenance falls completely on them will factor that cost into any offer they make.
 Before you sell your house, the Borough may require you to make those repairs before you can close the deal.
 These transactions are already riddled with enough “gotchas”.
 This particular one is unnecessary.

 I do not own that right of way.
-It is a public good.
+The borough says it’s an easement but hey have no documentation to support that.
+Either way, it is a public good.
 The idea that the borough requires me to pay out-of-pocket for the full cost of repairs for property that I don’t own and in comparison to the rest of the community use the least, just doesn’t seem right.
 I’m perfectly happy to clear the walk of snow and keep it clean, but this is a completely arbitrary law.
 Why does my responsibility extend to the asphalt?

 More than that, why should we be penalized for living sensibly?